ansible-middleware/jws/README.md

 ### Using JWS RPMs

-Change the default install method to RPM and provide the appropriate Tomcat HOME in the playbooks:
+Change the default installation method to RPM and provide the appropriate Tomcat HOME in the playbooks:

     vars:
       ...